Filtering by: M15

 • Google Calendar ICS

-In A Scanner Ubiquity artists Kevin Day and Nathan McNinch questioned the machine as a mediator, not only as a communication portal constraining the range of interaction, but as a means to grind organic humanness into tidy numbers and letters and lines and lists.
-In their work, the machine became a metaphor for the absurdity of an industry collecting and mining an ever-growing mountain of human data, a gargantuan make-work project.
+In A Scanner Ubiquity , Kevin Day and Nathan McNinch question the machine as a mediator, not only as a communication portal constraining the range of interaction, but as a means to grind organic humanness into tidy numbers and letters and lines and lists.
+In their work, ‘machine’ is a metaphor for the absurdity of an industry collecting and mining an ever-growing mountain of human data, a gargantuan make-work project.

 Kevin Day’s practice and research, encompassing sound, video, text, graph, and media installations, examine digital media polemics such as algorithmic culture, digital epistemology, big data, mediation, immaterial labour, cyber control, post-human concerns, and information capitalism.
 Day was born in Taipei, Taiwan.
 He received his MFA and PhD from the University of British Columbia and is currently based in Vancouver.